-To install the keyboard, do the following:
+To install the new keyboard, do the following:

-1. Attach the connectors.
+1. Attach the connectors, and then turn over the keyboard.

-2. Insert the keyboard.
-Ensure that the rear edge of the keyboard is under the frame.
+2. Insert the keyboard into the keyboard bezel as shown.
+Ensure that the front edge of the keyboard (the edge that is close to the display) is under the frame of the keyboard bezel.